 Challenge and outlook of the higher education sector in Vietnam

-With a gradual increase of academic staff, there has been more spending towards personnel training as well as funding in research and development.
-Despite the huge amount of spending, Vietnam’s higher education still faces some challenges regarding research and publications, which is an important criteria for choosing a degree to those in the Asia Pacific region.
-The number of Master’s degree students and doctoral students is still relatively low in the population although it has increased in recent years.
-This increase has led to more academic publications with a trade off of quality and quantity.
+With a gradual increase in academic staff, there has been more spending on personnel training as well as funding in research and development.
+Despite the substantial amount of spending, Vietnam’s higher education still faces certain challenges regarding research and publications, which is a critical criterion for choosing a degree for many in the Asia Pacific region.
+Academic progress in terms of post-graduate education and scientific publications is still an ongoing challenge that, if successfully addressed, could improve the standards of higher education in Vietnam.

 Meanwhile, like other sectors, Vietnamese higher education has had to face the challenge of rapidly digitalizing due to the COVID-19 pandemic.
 Online courses and exams have become the new normal for university students and lecturers during the lockdowns in 2020 and 2021.
 As Vietnam heads towards industry 4.0, education has a significant role in shaping a digitally equipped workforce.
 In turn, this sector will continue to benefit from digital transformations in the future.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date